-The department has advertised in various academic venues (H-Net, Journal of Southern History, and other online publications) as well as distributed email newsletters and flyers to various departments across the country.
-Further, our faculty, when visiting other campuses, have held information sessions and shared information about the department's program with students in attempts to recruit.
-However, the economy seems to have lowered admissions.
-In 2011, while the economy was still recovering from the Great Recession, there was a record number of applicants.
-In 2017, with economic recovery completed, we witnessed the lowest pool of applicants.
-2018 and 2019 have roughly remained at 2017 levels.
+In 2017, with the economic recovery completed, we witnessed the lowest pool of applicants.
+2018 and 2019 roughly remained at 2017 levels.
 Since 2019, interest in our PhD program has diminished, reflecting natural trends and, relatedly, the significant decline in the number of tenure-track positions available.
-However, the MA program is flourishing, with steady enrollment and an ability to provide funding for the majority of these students.
+However, we have experienced an uptick in doctoral applications and admissions over the past two years.
+For example, this year we will welcome five new Ph.D. students.
+Meanwhile, the MA program continues to flourish, with steady enrollment and an ability to provide funding for the majority of these students.
 The department will continue to nurture interest in our MA and PhD programs, both in our region and nationally through the DDF and DAF funds.

-In February 2019, the Director of Graduate Studies and an M.A. students traveled to Utah on a recruiting trip funded by a grant from the Graduate School and supplemental funds from the History Department.
+In February 2019, the Director of Graduate Studies and an M.A. student traveled to Utah on a recruiting trip funded by a grant from the Graduate School and supplemental funds from the History Department.
 The Director of Graduate Studies held a series of focused recruitment and information sessions at various institutions of higher education in Utah and both the DGS and graduate student manned a booth at RootsTech, in Salt Lake City, a four-day event that attracts tens of thousands of individuals interested in genealogy and family history.
 The DGS made important contacts with faculty at BYU, as they don't have a graduate program in History, but they do generate many students interested in pursuing graduate History degrees.

 The Department has seen its attempts to recruit students hampered by our significantly lower base stipend and/or other benefits offered by other universities.
 The University of Missouri, for example, guarantees doctoral students one year off from teaching to research their dissertations.
-Though the Department has recently begun a lecturer leave program to provide needed time off from teaching and additional programs to provide more opportunities to work for students on campus, the Department's budget is limited in what it can do alone.
+Though the Department has recently begun a lecturer leave program in order to provide needed time off from teaching and additional programs to provide more opportunities to work for students on campus, the Department's budget is limited in what it can do alone.
 The Department supports the efforts of the Graduate School to advocate for additional funding for graduate research, travel, and stipends from central administration.

-The Department has deployed several strategies in order to retain and graduate students.
+The Department has deployed a number of strategies in order to retain and graduate students.
 For the past several years, the Department has planned and hosted graduate student brownbag lunches several times each semester.
 These sessions have focused on important topics in teaching, research, and professionalization.
-These brown bags provide opportunities to mentor and engage graduate students outside of the classroom on topics of importance to them.
+These brownbags provide opportunities to mentor and engage graduate students outside of the classroom on topics of importance to them.
 At its core though, the ability to retain and graduate students rests within the interactions between the individual students and their respective committees.
-These personal interactions and support have helped several of our students complete their degrees since they knew a faculty member supported and encouraged them.
+These personal interactions and support have helped a number of our students complete their degrees since they knew a faculty member supported and encouraged them.